cmu-sei/juneberry/docs/getting_started.md

 outside the container after the container terminates, due to this relationship with the host filesystem.

 A sample script called `enter_juneberry_container` starts (by default) a **temporary** 'cpudev' container.
-It assumes the project directory structure described above and to be called from that directory.
+It assumes the project directory structure described above and must be called from that directory.

 For example, the following command will start an instance of the downloaded CPU-only container from within the _project-root_ directory: